Blusutils/DESrv/README.md

 * C++ random
 * [Random.org](https://random.org) API random
 * OpenLavaRand random *TODO*

-If you want to use another random implementation, create plugin with class, derived from `RandProtocol`, then add it to configuration.
+If you want to use another random implementation, create plugin with class, implements `IRandom` interface, then add it to configuration.
 More info in docs.